 2FA helps neutralize the risks associated with compromised passwords.
 If a password is hacked, guessed, or even phished, 2FA adds an extra layer of protection.

-Google Authenticator and Authy are two popular 2FA applications
+Google Authenticator and Authy are two popular 2FA applications.

-Yubikey is a popular USB device that offers 2FA
+Yubikey is a popular USB device that offers 2FA.

 Operating systems